 When the tiny eggs hatch, he keeps them in his pouch until they're accustomed to the sea's salinity.
 The icing on the cake, male seahorses are monogamous, mating with their partners for life.

 Sand grouses go the extra mile

 Young sand grouses - ground-dwelling birds that live in Namibia's arid deserts - don't have access to life's most essential resource: water.
 So sand grouse fathers come to the rescue by undertaking a grueling commute of almost 125 miles each day to make sure their family has water.

 Once at a pool, male sand grouses rock back and forth in it to soak their belly feathers, which hold water in hairlike coils.
-This isn’t any luxury dip in a pool: filling up can take 15 minutes, leaving them exposed to predators like swooping falcons.
-At the end of a long day of travel, the dads are able provide their young with few precious tablespoons of water that the chicks suck from their father’s belly feathers.
+This isn't any luxury dip in a pool: filling up can take 15 minutes, exposing them to predators like swooping falcons.
+At the end of a long day of travel, the dads are able to provide their young with a few precious tablespoons of water that the chicks suck from their father's belly feathers.

 Penguins have the utmost patience

 Penguin dads take over egg-sitting duties for weeks while mom heads to sea to hunt.
 Males fast while she's gone, but if the chick hatches before her return, dad will regurgitate a curd-like substance to feed the newborn.

 Males are so important to the brooding process that females purposely seek pudgy partners who can last longer without food.
-In fact, females can tell how fat a male penguin is by listening to his hoarse mating cries, which sound like the cross between a donkey and a stalled car.
-The buffer the male, the steadier his call.
+Females can tell how fat a male penguin is by listening to his hoarse mating cries, which sound like the cross between a donkey and a stalled car—the buffer the male, the steadier his call.

 Whether commuting long distances or taking on newborn duties, fathers throughout the animal kingdom demonstrate what it means to be a dad.
 Happy Father’s Day to all those out there supporting their young!